-Steve is partner-in-charge of Taft's Minneapolis office, and was the president and managing partner of Briggs and Morgan, P.A. until its combination with Taft on Jan.
-1, 2020.
+A partner in Taft's Minneapolis office, Steve was the president and managing partner of Briggs and Morgan, P.A. until its combination with Taft on Jan.
+1, 2020, and partner-in-charge through Jan.
+2021.
 Throughout his 25 years with the firm, Steve has served in a number of other leadership roles including firm chair, practice group leader and as a member of the board of directors and executive committee.
 He is also a member of the newly formed Distressed Company Task Force that was created to assist borrower clients in every way, including how to navigate discussions with their lenders and in addressing concerns over suppliers and stakeholders.
 Please reach out to him with any questions on how he can counsel you during the COVID-19 pandemic.

 A noted practitioner in the areas of banking and finance, capital markets and real estate, Steve’s strong business acumen informs his approach to building a sustainable firm that responds nimbly and meets the needs of clients today and long into the future.

 Steve regularly represents mezzanine funds and other junior capital providers in connection with their debt and equity investments, including unitranche and second-lien financings.
 During the past two decades, he has represented fund clients on dozens of subordinated debt and equity investments, ranging from $2 million to in excess of $100 million.
 These transactions have involved manufacturers and service providers in a wide variety of industries, including engineering, agricultural, technology and service.